atinfo/awesome-test-automation/java-test-automation.md

 * [Jenkins](http://jenkins-ci.org/) - Jenkins is an award-winning application that monitors executions of repeated jobs, such as building a software project or jobs run by cron.
 * [TeamCity](https://www.jetbrains.com/teamcity/) - Powerful and user-friendly Continuous Integration and Deployment server that works out of the box.
+* [Bamboo](https://www.atlassian.com/software/bamboo) - Bamboo is a continuous integration and continuous deployment server developed by Atlassian.

 ## Reporting